fleetdm/fleet/handbook/people.md

    In CorpNet, select "place an order for an existing business" we’ll need to have Foreign Registration and Payroll Tax Registration done.
    - You can have CorpNet do this by emailing the account rep "Subject: Fleet Device Management: State - Foreign Registration and Payroll Tax Registration" (this takes about two weeks).
    - You can do this between you and CorpNet by selecting "Foreign Qualification," place the order, and email the confirmation to the rep for Payroll registration (this is a short turnaround).
-   - You can do this on your own by visting the state's "Secretary of State" website and check that the company name is available.
-To register online you'll need: the EIN, business address, information about the owners and their percentages, first date of business, sales within the state, and the business type (usually get an email right away for approval ~24-48 hrs).
+   - You can do this on your own by visiting the state's "Secretary of State" website and checking that the company name is available.
+To register online you'll need the EIN, business address, information about the owners and their percentages, the first date of business, sales within the state, and the business type (usually get an email right away for approval ~24-48 hrs).

 ## Team member onboarding